o1-labs/proof-systems/book/src/specs/kimchi.md

 ##### Runtime tables

-Another type of lookup tables has been suggested in the [Extended Lookup tables RFC](../rfcs/extended-lookup-tables.md).
+Another type of lookup tables has been suggested in the [Extended Lookup Tables](../kimchi/extended-lookup-tables.md).